 Regulatory framework governing fees of legal professions

 In Germany, lawyers’ fees are charged either in accordance with the Lawyers’ Remuneration Act [Rechtsanwaltsvergütungsgesetz] (RVG) or on the basis of fee agreements.
 In principle, fee agreements are always possible as an alternative to the statutory charges.
-However, the provisions of § 49b of the Federal Lawyers Code [Bundesrechtsanwaltsordnung] (BRAO)] and §§ 3a to 4b of the Lawyers’ Remuneration Act must be respected.
+However, the provisions of § 49b of the Federal Lawyers Code [Bundesrechtsanwaltsordnung] (BRAO) and §§ 3a to 4b of the Lawyers’ Remuneration Act must be respected.
 In particular, if the lawyer represents the client in court, the agreed fees cannot be less than those laid down by law.
 Remuneration higher than that prescribed by law may be agreed at any time.

 The remuneration schedule attached to the RVG (Annex 1 to the RVG) prescribes either fixed fees or fee ranges applicable to individual activities.
 The fee level is normally determined by reference to the value of the claim.
-The ranges of fees based on claim value stipulate the maximum and minimum fee rate payable.
-The actual fee levels based on claim value are set out in the fees table (Annex 2 to the RVG).
+The ranges of fees based on claim value stipulate the maximum and minimum fee rates payable.
+The current fee levels based on claim value are set out in the fees table (Annex 2 to the RVG).
 In each case, the appropriate fee from the prescribed range must be determined ex aequo et bono, taking into account all the circumstances, in particular the scope and difficulty of the work involved, the importance of the case and the client’s income and financial circumstances.
-If the lawyer incurs a particular risk of liability, this may also be taken into consideration in the assessment of his or her fees.
+If the lawyer incurs a particular risk of liability, this may also be taken into consideration in the assessment of their fees.
 Fee ranges with statutory maximum and minimum amounts apply in a number of special fields, notably criminal cases and matters of social law.

 Fixed costs in civil proceedings